Our Vision

 By 2030 we will be well-known for creating educational experiences that reach at least twice as many people as we do today.
 We will stand together to lead, act and inspire change in our communities to help build a more just and peaceful world.

-John Lozano Board Chair/President
+Melissa Donohue Board Chair/President

 Valerie Maurais